AlaaElnakeeb81536/Breast-Cancer-Classification-using-ensemble-model/README.md

 - 👋 Hi, I’m @ Alaa Elnakeeb
-- 👀 I’m interested in PS as well as i am learning now DS
+- 👀 I’m interested in PS,ML.,DS and Data Analysis.
-- 🌱 I’m currently learning in Artificial intelligence kfs university
+- 🌱 I’m currently learning PS and ML
 - 📫 How to reach me  in alaaelnakeeb81@gmail.com

 <!---